 He then contacted Dr Russell Reid and was accepted as a private transsexual patient.

-"First of all, I thought I would I would do my nose to make it look more feminine.
+"First of all, I thought I would do my nose to make it look more feminine.
 I had eye correction surgery to get rid of my glasses.
 Then I did my teeth to give me a better smile and I had electrolysis all round my face to remove the masculine beard.
 I had my Adam's apple removed and my vocal chords tightened.
 I had breast implants, all before the sex change surgery to remodel my genitalia".

 She had not seen her family for 10 years.
 She contacted them and, because of the situation in Iraq, they arranged to meet in Amman, Jordan.
 They did not know about her change until they actually met at Amman airport, but they did accept her.